Change These 5 Facebook Settings to Protect Your Privacy

-The Cambridge Analytica scandal in the past left a lot of people worried about their Facebook accounts.
-The way company shared user data with advertisers and third-parties is certainly cause of concern.
-Some people even deleted their Facebook profiles in the process.
-While deleting your Facebook profile makes little or no sense, there are few settings that you can change to reduce the data you are giving to Facebook and protect your privacy.
+The Cambridge Analytica scandal revealed that Meta shared user data with advertisers and third parties.
+Some users even deleted their Facebook profiles in the process.
+While deleting your Facebook profile makes little or no sense, there are a few settings that you can change to protect your privacy on Facebook.

 SEE ALSO: How to Protect Your Privacy Online while using Google Chrome?

-5 Facebook Settings that might Invade your Privacy
+5 Facebook Settings that Might Invade or Protect Your Privacy

-So, if you are really concerned about your privacy on Facebook, we recommend you to go through following checklist.
-This is basic privacy checklist that makes sure Facebook doesn’t violate your privacy.
+So, if you are concerned about your privacy on Facebook, we recommend you go through the following checklist.
+This is a basic privacy checklist that makes sure Facebook doesn’t violate your privacy.

 1. Check Apps and Websites Connected to your Facebook Account